MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 ### 3. Ignore comments and whitespaces

-As we saw before, using properties or methods of the *Node* we cannot get actual child elements separately.
+As we saw before, using properties or methods of the *Node* interface, we cannot get the actual child elements separately.

-However, there is another property called [*nodeType*](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType) to check type of the child node.
+However, the *Node* interface has another property called [*nodeType*](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType) to check the type of the child node.

-After checking if there are any types of child nodes, if so, we can extract the specific node type using the *nodeType* property.
+After checking for child nodes, we can extract the specific node types using the *nodeType* property.

-We just need to get only,
+Here, we need to get only,
 * Node.ELEMENT_NODE (1)

 And we want to ignore,
 * Node.TEXT_NODE (3)
 * Node.COMMENT_NODE (8)

-Following two examples will show you how to use *nodeType* to get the actual element child nodes.
+The following two examples will show you how to use *nodeType* to get the actual element child nodes.

 #### 3.1.
 Find children using *childNodes* and *nodeType*